CIMR-Algos/MultiParameter_ATBD/book/background_justification_algorithm.md

 The inversion of the compositional forward model is then performed using an optimal estimation scheme.
 The method is based on the works of {cite}`Pedersen1991,Scarlat2017,Scarlat2018,Scarlat2020`.
+The output of the multi parameter retrieval is supposed to be valuable addition information and may serve as a priori input for the various ocean and sea ice algorithms.